Youjin14/DATA-310-Applied-Machine-Learning/Project3.md

 I used an Sequential keras model becauase A Sequential model is appropriate for a plain stack of layers where each layer has exactly one input tensor and one output tensor.

 For the dataset, I decided to use a basic Deep Neural Network and a more complex Convolutional Neural Network.
-The DNN
+The DNN comprised of four total layers, Flatten() and three Dense() layers of 128, 64, and 1.
+I also set the activation function to relu because the model would take less time to train and run (due to negative numbers being set to zero).
+I then applied RMSProp because

 I first unloaded the images into testing and training groups and then